uptrain-ai/uptrain/README.md

 2. It helps you understand where your systems are going wrong, find root cause and fix them - long before your end users complain and potentially churn out.

-3. Evaluations like prompt injection, jailbreak are essential to maintain safety and security of your LLM applications
+3. Evaluations like prompt injection, jailbreak are essential to maintain safety and security of your LLM applications.

+4. Evaluations help you to provide transparency and build trust with your end-users - especially relevant if you are selling to enterprises.

 # How you can help?